PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 When a question is posted, it'll appear in Zendesk with a direct link to the question.
 A notification is also sent to the [#community-questions](https://posthog.slack.com/archives/C03B04XGLAZ) channel in Slack.
 (You can also receive notifications about specific topics in your own small team's Slack channel.
 Ask the Website & Docs team for help in setting this up if you like.)

-You can answer a question directly on the page where it was asked.
+There are only 2 valid answers to community questions:
+1. link do a docs page (if docs don't already answer the question, then update the docs first and then reply with a link to the user.
+2. ask them to use in-app ticket if more information is needed and that's sensitive & archive the question

 When a reply is posted, the person who asked the question will receive an email notification. (**Important:** Don't reply to community questions directly from Zendesk.)

 The first time you answer a question, you'll need to create a community account.
 (You'll be prompted to do this after answering a question, as posting/responding requires authentication.)